Format change

 Step 1

-Upload the original file and choose the output format that matches your destination platform.
+Upload the original file, including HEIC or HEIF photos, and choose the output format that matches your destination platform.

 Step 2